jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 This is a Layout that we create on start-up based on the column definitions you provide AdapTable at start-up.
 Unlike other Layouts, the Default Layout is not editable or saveable.

-> Do not create a Layout called Default Layout or AB_Default_Layout as these are used to map your start-up column configuration and can cause problems.

 **Is every layout editable and deletable?**

-Yes, other than the Default Layout (assuming that your permissions allow you to edit / delete predefined Adaptable Objects).
+Yes, other than the Default Layout (assuming that your [Entitlements](./guides/adaptable-entitlements-guide.md) allow you to edit / delete predefined Adaptable Objects).

 ### Further Information
 - [Layout State](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_layoutstate_.layoutstate.html)